ciso/ios-dataprotection/README.md

   * Paper: [Apple iOS 4 Security Evaluation](http://www.trailofbits.com/resources/ios4_security_evaluation_paper.pdf)
   * Slides: [Apple iOS 4 Security Evaluation](http://www.trailofbits.com/resources/ios4_security_evaluation_slides.pdf)

-Dataprotection tool
+DataProtection tool
 ----------------
 The idea of the dataprotection tool is simple: iIOS backups which are carried out by iTunes store meta-information that allows to extract the protection classes for the files within the backup.
 Thus, the tool analyzes an iTunes backup, extracts the protection classes and stores the extracted information in a simple csv file.
-This allows the user, or in most cases the administrator) to analyze whether an application uses adequate protection.
+This allows the user, (or in most cases the administrator) to analyze whether an application uses adequate protection classes.
 The tool is based on prior work (see the end of this document), which was modified to achieve the desired goals.